FrankieT19/rg-sp-ds-style/docs/STOCK-INTEGRATION.md

 # Stock integration and recovery

-DS Style is a frontend on top of the new RG SP stock OS, not a replacement firmware or an emulator package.
+DS Style is a frontend on top of the RG SP stock OS, not a replacement firmware or an emulator package.
 It reads the installed stock launch tables for RetroArch and Game Rooms.
 System launch-mode choices are made with START on the Systems list.
-Stock remains the place to change cores and advanced emulator settings.

 The launcher uses the stock game, thumbnail, favourites and recent-history locations.
 It retains its own interface preferences under `DSStyle/state`.
-Do not distribute your state folder or captured launch profiles: those are installation-specific.
-A small rolling launch log helps diagnose failures, but the normal package does not contain stock inspection or recording apps.

-Volume uses twenty 5% interface steps.
-Stock's ten-step setting receives the nearest supported level, with halfway values rounding upwards.
-UI feedback has its own gain curve; this does not change a game's RetroArch audio configuration.
-Brightness, suspend/wake and display handoff use the stock hardware interfaces.
+Suspend/wake and display handoff use the stock hardware interfaces.

 ## Autoboot